fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 * Modular rack pieces aligned with dowels works great and is surprisingly precise.

 ### Design fails
-* Gantry feet can wobble autwards *(rotation along Z axis- forces along X axis)*, making the machine less stiff for cutting along X axis diraction than Y.
+* Gantry feet can wobble outwards *(rotation along Z axis- forces along X axis)*, making the machine less stiff for cutting along X axis diraction than Y.
 * There should have been an extra bearing on the Y axis accariages *(under the bed)*.
 Currently spring loading the gantry is the only force keeping pinions from moving away from rack.
 * Valchromat leaves a lot of dust particles on bearings, requiring frequent cleaning
 * KR16 and KRE16 track rollers are too expensive given cost and performance of the machine.
-Plain 16mm outer iamter bearings with eccentric 3D printed bushings are currently being investigated
+Plain 16mm outer iamter bearings with eccentric 3D printed bushings are currently being investigate

-### What to expect
-* A weak machine that is precise enough to mill 0.3mm wide circuit board traces under low load, but will deflect under heavy cuts.
-* Rigidty is about the same as a Shapeoko 3
-* A fun machine that is easy to hack and that has such cheap strucutral components that you will not be afraid to play around, crash and experiement with.
-* A trojan horse!
-Once you have this is on your house, you or your organization will be hooked, and if you fabricate a longer bed, you can reuse the gantry and all the electronics for a super cheap 1220mm x 2440mm work area machine.
-* Wood creeps a bit over time.
-Expect about 1-2mm sag along a 1000m axis span.
-* A wood Humphrey requires more frequent and careful tuning than a metal Humphrey.

 ### BOM